dyne/JaroMail/README.txt

 graphical, yet has a high productive potential.
 JaroMail is operated via Terminal, configured in plain text and overall made by geeks for geeks.
 Beware.
+When started JaroMail opens a Terminal window preconfigured with its environment, to activate it for any terminal add this to ~/.profile: export PATH=/Applications/JaroMail.app/Contents/Resources/jaro/bin:$PATH

 GNU/Linux users can use the build/build-gnu.sh script to install dependencies and build all necessary binaries.
 This is still dirty, it